timofeysie/nextjs-markdown-blog/writings/redux-essentials-app-in-typescript.md

 I think this exercise app is a great way to keep up to date with best practices when using React with the Redux toolkit along with Typescript and unit testing.
 The sample app provides a model that can be used as a starting point for an enterprise grade application with sophisticated state management.

-If you have any questions or comments, use the hashtag #ReduxEssentialsApp and reach out to start the conversation on Twitter.
+If you have any questions or comments, use the hashtag #ReduxEssentialsTypescript and reach out to start the conversation on Twitter.